aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 ## Getting started
 1. Check out the project.
 2. Change current directory to project directory.
+3. If deploying for the first time, run `cdk bootstrap` to bootstrap the environment (https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)
-3. Run `npm install` to install dependencies.
+4. Run `npm install` to install dependencies.
-4. Edit `lib/config.json` and set TagKey to tag key you want to use and TagValues to an array of values.
+5. Edit `lib/config.json` and set TagKey to tag key you want to use and TagValues to an array of values.
 Set Regions to include the regions that contain resources.
-5. Run `cd data; python3 resource_collector.py` to create configuration file `resources.json` in the `data` directory.
+6. Run `cd data; python3 resource_collector.py` to create configuration file `resources.json` in the `data` directory.
 IMPORTANT NOTICE: `data/getResources.sh`is now deprecated and will not be maintained.
 Use `data/resource_collector.py` instead.
-6. **OPTIONAL:** Edit `BaseName`-property in `lib/config.json` to change the name of your dashboard.
+7. **OPTIONAL:** Edit `BaseName`-property in `lib/config.json` to change the name of your dashboard.
-7. Run `cdk synth` from the project root to generate CF template in `cdk.out` or `cdk deploy` to deploy directly to your AWS account.
+8. Run `cdk synth` from the project root to generate CF template in `cdk.out` or `cdk deploy` to deploy directly to your AWS account.

 ## Tips